scttfrdmn/pctl/docs/AL2023-VERIFICATION.md

 ## Summary

-Successfully verified that pctl has been fully upgraded to use **Amazon Linux 2023 (AL2023)** as the default operating system for ParallelCluster deployments.
+Successfully verified that petal has been fully upgraded to use **Amazon Linux 2023 (AL2023)** as the default operating system for ParallelCluster deployments.

 ## Verification Methods